 - Love is not a single feeling but a cluster of feelings

 - Love keeps you grounded while the emotional high of being in love fades

 - Passion is the hallmark of being in love while stability and consistency are the hallmarks of love

-After having talked about the differences between them both, it needs to be said that no one kind of love is superior.
-There’s room for all kinds and different types of love in this world and the most important thing is that your love should bring joy to you.
+When you first heard Jenna say that she is in love, you might have thought, “Well, that’s just good old love.”
+We hope you now understand where she currently stands in her relationship.
+After having talked about the differences between these concepts, it needs to be said love vs. in love is not a competition.
+No one kind of love is superior, and one is not better than the other.
+There’s room for different types of love in this world and the most important thing is that your love should bring joy to you.

 This article was updated in September 2023.